VET Student Loans is available for this course

 ANMEC can provide you with the skills & knowledge required through flexible delivery options

-Full Time Study – 2 days face to face on Monday and Tuesday (9am to 4pm), plus self-directed learning.
+Full Time Study – 2 days per week face to face (9am to 4pm), plus the equivalent of 3 days per week self-directed learning.
+Please see 2019 Intake dates above.

 Australian Nursing and Midwifery Education Centre (ANMEC)